 The shorter story and getting under the skin

 My passion is to get people to move, breathe & be through yoga.
-To get under our skin, to move from a place deep inside, to breathe from within and to be able to just be in the moment.
+To get under our skin, to move from a place deep inside, to breathe from within and to be more happy in life.
 Learning ways to move to get flow in our body, to expand and to relax.
-My yoga is colored from the teachers and the teachings and trainings I've taken part of, but most of all my yoga and my way of doing yoga is a result of working with my body and trying to find ways to move, breathe and be ...at ease.
 Movement is for me is a continuous exploration and expression of life.

 What is Anukalana Yoga?
 This is how the founder Jacopo Ceccarellli explains this soft, flowing yoga:

 Anukalana means "Integration" and is an approach to the practice of Yoga and Meditation that relying on the ancient tradition of Tantra integrates elements of disciplines that share its aims and principles.

 The Integral and integrated Yoga of Anukalana makes it possible to adapt this discipline with your constitution and personality resulting in a faster way to experience the benefits and the the transformations that these practices can lead when addressed naturally.